 The enamel is the hard surface around the outside of your tooth.
 This is the hardest substance in your body, it is even harder than bone!
 Even though they are extremely strong, this substance can be broken down by sugars and starches in your food.
 Additionally, using a hard-bristled toothbrush or brushing too hard can lead to enamel wear.
 When you brush, it is best to use a soft bristled brush and softly move the brush against your teeth on a 45-degree angle.
 Opt for a toothpaste with fluoride to help strengthen the enamel on your teeth.

 Protecting sensitive teeth is not only beneficial for a comfortable lifestyle but also important to maintain your overall health.
-For more information about sensitive teeth or strengthening your enamel, call Smiles of Memorial in Memorial, Texas, today!
+For more information about sensitive teeth or strengthening your enamel, call Smiles of Memorial of Houston – Viet Tran DMD, Texas, today!